gaia-docker/tugbot/README.md

 **Tugbot** is an Continuous Testing Framework for Docker based production/staging/testing environment. **Tugbot** executes *test containers* on some *event*.

-User may use same automation tool (Chef, Ansible, etc) or Docker scheduler (Kubernetes, Swarm/Compose, etc.), s/he is using regularly to deploy and run application containers.
-The **Tugbot** does not force user to learn a new paradigm for deployment and execution of Docker containers.
-Use whatever tool you are already using!
+User may use an automation tool (e.g. Chef, Ansible, etc) or Docker scheduler (Kubernetes, Swarm/Compose, etc.) to deploy and run application containers. **Tugbot** does not force the user to learn a new paradigm for deployment and execution of Docker containers.

 > **Tugbot** is not responsible for **first** run of *test container*